-- Take the pictures yourself - Hire a professional (recommended) - You want your images to be very high quality and to present your product to potential customers better than your competitors. - If you are looking to hire a professional, check out Jungle Scout Market to find professional photographers who are familiar with Amazon's requirements for pictures.
+- Take the pictures yourself - Hire a professional (recommended) - You want your images to be very high quality and to present your product to potential customers better than your competitors. - o If you are looking to hire a professional, check out our guide on how to hire Amazon FBA freelancers.

-Whether you take the photos yourself or hire a professional, make sure know Amazon's photography requirements:
+Whether you take the photos yourself or hire a professional, make sure you know Amazon's photography requirements:

-- Your main product image needs to feature your product against a plain white background, without any props or watermarks. - 85% of the main image has to be taken up by your product. - Your image should be at least 1000px by 500px in order to be zoomable, which is very important. - · You are allowed to include up to 9 pictures, and we recommend having as many as you are allowed.
+- Your main product image needs to feature your product against a plain white background, without any props or watermarks. - 85% of the main image has to be taken up by your product. - Your image should be at least 1000px by 500px in order to be zoomable, which is very important. - You are allowed to include up to 9 pictures, and we recommend having as many as you are allowed.

-Use your photos to present your product optimally, clear up any confusion a user may have (about how it should be used, for example), as well as allowing the customer to picture how life would be better if they had your product.
+Use your photos to present your product optimally, clear up any confusion a user may have (about how it should be used, for example), and allow the customer to picture how life would be better if they had your product.